ShantiRoseCodes/aws_mle_project/README.md

 The ranges were chosen taking into account that the training time and costs need to be optimized.
 These were taken into account after the training and testing loss from the inital training led to a plot that had telltale signs of overfitting.

+Based on comments from my initial profile report, which advised choosing an instance type with a reduced capacity, another difference between the 2 trials would be the reduction from ml.g4dn.4xlarge to ml.m5.large.

 **Initial Hyperparameters**

 ```python